Honoluluchampi/RayTracerChallenge/README.md

 # Ray Tracer Challenge
-I'm implementing Ray Tracer Challenge by Jamis Buck with C++ and Google Test.
+I'm implementing Ray Tracer Challenge by Jamis Buck with C++, Eigen and Google Test.
 I wrote Makefile for easy test builds.
-You can build your test programs like below.
+You can build your test programs like below. (make sure to install Eigen)

 *directory structure
 ---include--(something).hpp ( or .h )